FinweLtd/orion360-sdk-basic-hello-ios/README.md

 ## Feedback & Support

-Feedback & support should be directed via email to support@finwe.fi.
+Feedback & support should be directed via email to support@finwe.fi .